 Average monthly searches: 1,200

 The side hustle that’s seen the highest increase in searches in the past year or so, “how to become a virtual assistant” has seen a 170% rise.
-Usually working from home, a virtual assistant will carry out administrative duties – such as appointment scheduling and diary management – to clients and executives.
+Usually working from home, a virtual assistant will carry out administrative duties, such as appointment scheduling and diary management, for clients and executives.

 Average monthly searches: 900

 Those interested in starting a lucrative side hustle may have seen “get rich quick” videos popping up on their social media, with dropshipping being a prominent feature.
 For the uninitiated, dropshipping is a method of order fulfilment where a seller doesn’t need to have the products it sells in stock.
 Instead, the seller purchases inventory as needed from a third party, like a manufacturer or a wholesaler, who will send and fulfil orders.
 There’s been a 25% increase in searches for ‘how to start dropshipping’ since the end of 2021, but not so many people that it’s become an oversaturated market.

 Kane Gillard, now an account manager, turned to dropshipping in the early days of the pandemic after losing his job and needing to supplement his income due to big plans with his girlfriend.